 MS in Special Education - Pre-Service (Teaching Students with Mild to Moderate Disabilities)

-The Master of Science in Special Education is designed for people teaching exceptional children, whether new to the profession or already having experience.
+The Master of Science in Special Education is designed for people seeking initial certification to teach exceptional children, whether new to the profession or already having experience.
 The Special Education master's provides:

 - courses and internships for initial teacher certification in teaching students with mild to moderate disabilities,